Centurion Thames Path 100

 Event overview

-The Thames Path 100® is a 100 mile (161 km) marked point-to-point trail race on 2 May 2026.
-The route runs along the Thames from Richmond in London to the centre of Oxford, finishing on the grounds of Oxford University.
-Total climb is given as 1900 ft (560 m).
-The course is described as mainly groomed paths, trails and paved pathway, with terrain split approximately 75% trail and 25% paved.
-The event is held under an official UKA permit through the Trail Running Association.
+The Thames Path 100 is a marked point-to-point trail race on 2 May 2026.
+The race covers 100 miles (161 km) along the Thames Path from Richmond in London to the centre of Oxford, finishing in the grounds of Oxford University.
+The course has total climb of about 1900 ft (560 m), a 30 hour finish cut-off, and is largely on groomed paths and paved pathways.
+Terrain is listed as roughly 75% trail and 25% paved.
+The route is marked with National Trail markers and organiser signage.